 Urban Development and Growth

 Nagpur has been identified as one of the Smart Cities in Maharashtra, reflecting efforts to modernize urban infrastructure and improve quality of life for residents.
-According to an Oxford Economics report, the city is projected to be the fifth fastest growing city in the world from 2019 to 2035, with an average growth rate of 8.41%.
 This rapid growth is driven by economic development, improved connectivity, and strategic investments in urban planning.
 Nagpur ranks among the top ten cities in India for Smart City Project execution, indicating a strong focus on sustainable development and technological integration.
 These initiatives aim to address the challenges of urbanization while leveraging the city's position as the largest and most populated city in central India.

 Transport